Dr John Barry’s Blog

 This is the ninth blog in the series The 12 blogs of Christmas based on the Psychreg Journal of Psychology (PJP) special issue on male psychology.
 Given generations of trauma in South Africa, the Health Professions Council of South Africa (HPCSA) set up a psychology degree which equipped graduates with practical counselling skills based on contemporary Western ideas.
 Sounds like a fantastic idea, so what could possibly go wrong?

-This is the sixth blog in the series The 12 blogs of Christmas based on the Psychreg Journal of Psychology (PJP) special issue on male psychology.
-Today’s blog is one of the most creative of the PJP special issue.
-PhD candidate Nathan Hook conducted an experiment involving a hypertext game based on a fictional story about Arthurian knight on a mythical quest.
+This is the fifth blog in the series The 12 blogs of Christmas based on the Psychreg Journal of Psychology special issue on male psychology.
+Yesterday’s blog demonstrated that one of the greatest sources of pain for men was not being allowed to see their children.